 - Yield: 10 servings.
 (See Tip 5)

 - Use a good white wine that you would drink.
-I tend to use chardonnay.
+I use chardonnay.

 - You can substitute additional chicken broth for the wine if you would prefer to leave the wine out.